Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Operator

-Sorry, Nick.
-We've lost you, let's see if we can get Nick back on, hang on one moment here.
 Okay.
-Nick, your line is live.
-You can continue with your questions.
+Nick, your line is live if you'd like to continue with your questions.

 Nick Setyan - Wedbush Securities, Inc.

 Hey.
 Thanks, guys.
 I apologize for that, I'm not sure what's going on with our phones today.
 You guys mentioned that October, obviously, was trending flat.
-And you guys didn't launch the new ad campaign until October 23.
-So, I guess, just revisiting that previous question, have you guys seen a little bit of a step up from the flat trends?
+And you guys didn't launch the new ad campaign until the 23rd.
+So, I guess, just revisiting that previous question, have you guys seen a little bit of a step up from those flat trends?
 Or because we were going over maybe the hurricane from last year, there is a lot of volatility there.

 Lynn S. Schweinfurth - Fiesta Restaurant Group, Inc.